I would like counselling for someone else

 We were one of the winners of the BACP 2012 Adapting Counselling and Psychotherapy Services Award and we are a BACP Accredited Service.

-The Hospice Counselling & Support Service practices in accordance with the British Association for Counselling and Psychotherapy's ethical framework.
+The Hospice Counselling and Support Service practices in accordance with the Ethical Framework for the Counselling Professions.
 Our counsellors attend regular supervision as a professional requirement to ensure they are working competently and ethically.